UCLALibrary/research-tips/tutorial-workshop-metadata-template.md

 # See https://escholarship.org/uc/item/2t03q5bw for definitions and examples of each core competency
 #
 core-competencies:
-    - Define the goals, scope, and plan.
+    - Define the goals, scope, and plan
-    - Investigate diverse sources and perspectives.
+    - Investigate diverse sources and perspectives
-    - Gather and organize information and data.
+    - Gather and organize information and data
-    - Evaluate and synthesize information and data.
+    - Evaluate and synthesize information and data
-    - Use information and data ethically.
+    - Use information and data ethically
-    - Share the work and engage with audiences.
+    - Share the work and engage with audiences
-    - Reflect on and refine the research process.
+    - Reflect on and refine the research process
 # ACRL Framework for information literacy
 # List related ACRL frames for the resource
 # See http://www.ala.org/acrl/standards/ilframework for more information